ChristienM/hello-world/README.md

 # hello-world
-Christien's First Repository on GitHub i love to geek out on GitHub
+Christien's First Repository on GitHub i love GitHub and it loves me